Capitalism

 Summary

 No other phenomenon has shaped human history as decisively as capitalism.
-It structures how we live and work, how we think about ourselves and others, how we organize our politics.
+It structures how we live and work, how we think about ourselves and others, how we organise our politics.
 Sven Beckert situates the story of capitalism within the largest conceivable geographical and historical framework in this fascinating new book.

 Book Details